Let me help you share your words.

-You can go all in and sign up and get started—with my 6-month Book Writing program.
+You can… go all in by getting started on your first draft with: my 6-month Book Writing program.

-With my 6-month program, in 12 1:1 sessions we will bring your words onto the page and into the world.
+my 6-month Book Writing program to bring your words onto the page and into the world.

-getting organized and getting to know your book.
+Session #1 is: to get organized, get to know your book, and create a plan.
 Whether you have a full length manuscript or a few sentences strung together, you and I will define your book’s subject or core message, get clear on the structure or narrative, and choose major and minor themes to be represented throughout.
 We will also create a “working outline,” which means this outline will shape and shift along the way.
 Session #1, and we’re just getting started.

 the program guarantee: